Transcript: Breast Cancer Survival, Butterfat, & Chicken

 Though small consolation, one benefit of the fact that breast cancer is now the #1 cancer among women is that breast cancer survival is a very active area of research.
-For example, this major 2011 study, which followed about 4000 woman, with breast cancer, for 7 years.
+For example, this major 2011 study, which followed about 4,000 women with breast cancer for seven years.

 Not all of them made it.

 You’ve heard me talk about this before.
-Chicken is not a low fat food—even skinless and steamed, and in fact one of the top five contributors of saturated fat in the American diet.
-Thencomes pork, burgers, Mexi—which uses lots of lard—beef, and reduced fat milk, which is only 2% fat—by weight, but by calories, which is what matters in the body, reduced fat milk is 30% fat.
-It’s like if you took a stick of butter, and dunked it into a cup of water and said see now it’s only 50% fat.
-No, it’s a 100% fat, the water doesn’t count.
+Chicken is not a low-fat food—even skinless and steamed, and, in fact, one of the top five contributors of saturated fat in the American diet.
+Then comes pork, burgers, Mexi—which uses lots of lard—beef, and reduced fat milk, which is only 2% fat—by weight.
+But by calories (which is what matters in the body), reduced fat milk is 30% fat.
+It’s like if you took a stick of butter, and dunked it into a cup of water, and said see, now it’s only 50% fat.
+No, it’s 100% fat.
+The water doesn’t count.

 But anyways, these are the top ten foods to stay away from to decrease our saturated fat intake, which may not only help prevent breast cancer in the first place, but to improve survival for those that have it.